SajibDevnath/personal-website/exampleSite/content/posts/8-100-ggplots-bump-chart-dog-breed-popularity.md

 +++
 date = 2020-12-24T06:00:00Z
-description = "How much currencies were under-or over-value relative to the US dollar, %, from 2010 to 2020." image = "/uploads/9-2.png" tags = ["dataviz", "ggplot2", "100-ggplots"]
-title = "#8 100-ggplots Bump Chart - Dog Breed Popularity"
+description = "Bump charts are good to use to plot ranking over time, or other examples when the path between two nodes have no statistical significance." image = "/uploads/9-2.png" tags = ["dataviz", "ggplot2", "100-ggplots"] title = "#8 100-ggplots Bump Chart - Dog Breed Popularity"